TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## February 16, 2016

+### What did you learn yesterday?

+I spent most of yesterday chasing production bugs.
+There were a bunch of issues with API keys and email needed to be configured to work in production.
+I learned that just because your rails app can see the keys (they work in rails c), there's a chance they still may not work anyway.
+Everything worked once I moved from using environment variables in my `secrets.yml` to just pasting the keys directly in.
+It's in `.gitignore` and on the production server, which I don't push from, but a part of me is still irked by putting keys directly in a file within the repo.
+I'll likely look into better ways of managing keys in the future.

+### What are you going to do today?

+Near the end of the day yesterday, I started work on the discount feature of the bookstore.
+It's up and working now, but it needs to be cleaned up some, so that's what I'll work on this morning.
+After that, I'm not entirely sure what I'll be working on.
+It may be SmarfDoc.
+I've been trying to unravel that during my free time.
+It'd be nice to allocate more time to it.

+### What do you expect to learn?

+I'm still working out where to fit features like discounts in.
+I integrated it into the `Book` model and the `create/update` actions of the `BooksController`.
+It works there for now, but I think if the feature got any more advanced it may need to be moved out into its own class.
+I think the more I write, the clearer these decisions will become.
+Or at the very least I'll have a better understanding of the criteria on which I should base that decision.

 ## February 15, 2016

 ### What did you learn yesterday?